Post-Impressionism as the Art We Love Most

 Surely when we think about Post Impressionism in Scandinavia, we think of Edvard Munch and his 1895 The Scream, which now stands among the most expensive and the most famous paintings in the world.
 His originality is widely recognized as one of the main sources of the movement in general.
 In his homeland of Norway, another highly respectable painter was Peder Severin Kroyer, who was associated with a group of more realistic “painters of light” known as the Skagen colony.
 In Denmark, Vilhelm Hammershoi was an important figure as well, famous for his genre-paintings of quiet interiors.
 His art is also infused with Symbolism and Realism.

 The ideas and approaches of Post Impressionism continued to spread throughout the continent.
 In Belgium, a group of progressive Brussels-based sculptors, writers and painters came to prominence under the name Les Vingt (The Twenty), promoting the latest international developments in decorative design.
 Founder members included James Ensor, Theo van Rysselberghe, Alfred Finch and Fernand Khnopff.
 Italy, on the other hand, saw the birth of Divisionism, inspired by George Seurat’s Pointillism and the Belgian art journals it was featured in.
 Artists like Vittore Grubicy De Dragon, who was the founder, along with Angelo Morbidelli, Giovanni Segantini and Giovanni Sottocornola, mostly depicted landscapes and scenery of rural life.
 In 1911, Walter Sickert created the famous Camden Town Group in London, which specialized in painting realist scenes using a wide range of Post-Impressionist styles.
 It was preceded by the more famous Glasgow School of Painting and the Scottish Colourists, who came to be strongly influenced by Matisse and the Fauves, for instance.
-Coming in later, in the 1920s, was the Canadian Group of Seven, which included Tom Thomson, Franklin Carmichael, Lionel Fitzgerald and Arthur Lismer, all of whom created lush landscapes which often hid symbolic meanings.
+Coming in later, in the 1920s, was the Canadian Group of Seven, which included Tom Thomson, Franklin Carmichael, Lionel Fitzgerald and Arthur Lismer, all of whom created lush landscapes that often hid symbolic meanings.

 An Influence on Fauvism and Cubism

 Fauvism and Cubism, as two major artistic movements which superseded Post Impressionism, were very influenced by its approach in almost every way.
 The Fauves, as the artists called themselves, either knew personally or even intimately the work of Post-Impressionists, incorporating the constructive color planes of Cezanne, for instance, Gauguin’s Cloissonism or the pure, bright colors of van Gogh.
 Furthermore, Matisse credited both Georges Seurat and Paul Signac as those who helped him discover his inner “wild beast”.
 In fact, Matisse worked feverishly to capture the color possibilities, through numerous studies and, most notably, his 1905 work Luxe, Calme et Volupte.
-Post Impressionism had a great impact on Cubism as well, particularly the work of George Braque and Pablo Picasso, who famously referred to Cezanne as “the father of us all”.
+Post-Impressionism had a great impact on Cubism as well, particularly the work of George Braque and Pablo Picasso, who famously referred to Cezanne as “the father of us all”.
 Cubism was concerned primarily with depicting the structure of objects, mostly through thick blocks of color and strong lining.

 Post-Impressionism and Fauvism & Expressionism

-Post Impressionism Art – Why Do We Love It?
+Post-Impressionism Art – Why Do We Love It?

 Is it because it was the first true rebel of Modern art?
 Or because it influenced many Modernist movements, such as Fauvism, Expressionism, Cubism, Surrealism and even Abstract art to an extent?
 Maybe because it gave us masters like van Gogh, Toulouse-Lautrec, Munch and Cézanne.
 Or perhaps because of that unique feeling we get while we observe these stunning works of art?
 Post Impressionism art is all of the above and more.
 Its painters ventured into uncharted domains, each from their own designated, original path, so they could assign their work with emotions and symbolic meaning.
 It marked the turn of the last century by making turns in art, and its importance and influence are bound to last well beyond that point.

 A revised and expanded edition of the 1989 publication Masterpieces of Impressionism and Post-Impressionism: The Annenberg Collection, this handsome volume presents more than fifty masterworks by such luminaries as Manet, Degas, Morisot, Renoir, Monet, Cézanne, Gauguin, Van Gogh, Picasso, and Matisse, accompanied by elucidating texts and a wealth of comparative illustrations.
-The Walter and Leonore Annenberg Collection of Impressionist and Post-Impressionist paintings, watercolors, and drawings constitutes one of the most remarkable groupings of avant-garde works of art from the mid-19th to the early 20th century ever given to The Metropolitan Museum of Art.
+The Walter and Leonore Annenberg Collection of Impressionist and Post-Impressionist paintings, watercolors, and drawings constitute one of the most remarkable groupings of avant-garde works of art from the mid-19th to the early 20th century ever given to The Metropolitan Museum of Art.

 Featured image: Vincent van Gogh – The Starry Night, 1889, detail; Paul Cézanne – The Large Bathers, 1906, detail; Henri Rousseau – The Dream, 1910.
 Images via wikimedia.
 Used for illustrative purposes only.